Capecitabine (also known as Xeloda) is a type of chemotherapy. You might have it as a treatment for a number of

-Capecitabine is a tablet that you swallow whole, with plenty of water.
+Capecitabine comes as a tablet that you swallow whole, with plenty of water.
 You take it twice a day, morning and evening.
 You might have two different strengths of tablets to make up the correct dose.

 Take the tablets up to 30 minutes after a meal, with plenty of water.